-In the above table, donor restricted net assets shown at the beginning of year position under the "Projects" category consist of assets held at that time for the Long Lake Acquisition and \$7,105 for BLM Gunsight Bridge Management.
-Long Lake also accounts for the vast majority of the activity shown thereafter.
-The amount shown for the Opportunity Fund reflects the reclassification of the Fund at year-end from the Unrestricted category to Donor Restricted.
-(Changes in the Opportunity Fund are further detailed in Note 15.)
-Stewardship Fund assets that are perpetually restricted consist of contributions from Great Outdoors Colorado for stewardship on specific conservation lands and a perpetually restricted donation received in the year ending June 30, 2020.
+An additional \$200,832 of restricted assets were released from Long Lake, to fund debt repayment, repay the inter-company loan to the Opportunity Fund, and fund Land Management operations at Long Lake.
+The amount shown for the Opportunity Fund reflects donor restricted contributions, along with a revolving interfund loan between the Opportunity Fund and the Long Lake Acquisition (Changes in the Opportunity Fund are further detailed in Note 15.)
+Stewardship Fund assets that are perpetually restricted consist of contributions from Great Outdoors Colorado for stewardship on specific conservation lands and other perpetually restricted individual contributions received in the years ending June 30, 2021, and 2020.
 These perpetually restricted funds impose stipulations where the investment income, if any, can be used for the costs associated with the stewardship of the specific conservation lands, but the principal shall be maintained in perpetuity.